 Best views overlooking the North Bay with vistas to San Francisco, Napa Valley, Mt.
 St Helena and the Sierras on clear days!Year-round campground with 47 sites, each with a table and fire ring.
 Bathrooms have hot showers and separate group camping!Over 25 miles of hiking trails.
 From an easy 1-mile nature trail to a challenging 8.2-mile loop over Bald Mountain.Spectacular wildflower displays in the early to late spring and early summer.Robert Ferguson Observatory, which houses a 40″ telescope and offers public viewings throughout the year.
 It’s the largest observatory dedicated solely to public viewing and education.Great mountain biking and horseback riding accessible trails.Headwaters to Sonoma Creek, Sugarloaf boasts a 25-foot waterfall after the winter rains.Visitor Center with park historic information and a gift shop.Diverse beauty – Sugarloaf runs through gorge and canyon, across the meadow floor, beneath scenic rock outcroppings, and is surrounded at times by redwoods and ferns.Wildlife spotting – deer, gray foxes, the occasional bobcat and coyote can be seen in the park.

 Accommodations: We’ll be tent camping within a campground with modern bathrooms and coin-operated showers.
-Participants are responsible to bring their own camping gear; we can provide information for nearby rental resources.
-If you have your own car it is possible to stay off-site in hotels or bed and breakfast lodging in the towns of Kenwood, Sonoma, or Santa Rosa.
-You do not need to contact Sugarloaf Ridge to make campground reservations; we have reserved three campsites that our group will share.
+Participants are responsible for bringing their own camping gear.
+Contact us if you need information for nearby rental resources.
+If you have your own car, it is possible to stay off-site in hotels or bed and breakfast lodging in the towns of Kenwood, Sonoma, or Santa Rosa.
+We have reserved three campsites that our group will share, so ou do not need to contact Sugarloaf Ridge to make campground reservations.
 Sugarloaf Ridge State Park is a camping venue; campground and parking fees are not included in the registration fee.
 We will collect a fee of $90 from each participant who stays at the campground at the time of the training.

 Tuition for the six-month Guide Training and Certification Program is $3410 USD.
 This includes the week-long intensive training and six months of mentored practicum.
 It does not include travel, lodging, ground transportation, or meals.